timpending/comp-sci-curriculum/Unit-0/01-intro-to-memory.md

 > Read [more](http://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap) on StackOverflow.
 >
 > Read about [whether Javascript allocates memory in the heap or the stack for your variable](http://stackoverflow.com/questions/5326300/garbage-collection-with-node-js/5328761#5328761)

+## Pause and Reflect

+In your own words, write down the following:

+1. What are the 4 levels of memory?
+Where are they located?

+2. If I declare a variable, such as `var x = 5`, where is that stored?
+What about `var arr = [3,5,6,73,56]`?

+3. If I connect to a database on another computer, what level of memory is that?